CarlosNunezMX/VachiLang/README.md

 # Vachilang Syntax Highlighting for VS Code
 This is a Visual Studio Code extension that provides syntax highlighting for the Vachilang programming language.
 ## Features
-- Syntax highlighting for Vachilang keywords, comments, strings, and more.
+- Syntax highlighting for Vachilang keywords, comments.
 See instructions in the [vscode/README.md](vscode/README.md) file to install the extension.

 # Vachilang compiler